Personal profile

 Research interests

-I am an Educational Psychologist by background with more than 20 years of applied EP practice.
+I am a qualified educational psychologist with more than 20 years of applied educational psychology practice.
 My research focuses on language inequalities, early intervention and supporting educators' professional development.
 My research illuminates debates on the importance of oral language by demonstrating that language and communication skills are essential for educational achievement, positive mental health and predictive of long-term outcomes.
 This research is used as evidence to support interventions included in the Government's Better Communication Research Programme (BCRP, 2012) by pinpointing 'what works' in supporting language learning needs in educational settings.

 I welcome applications from prospective PhD students with shared interests.